 Virtual Machines on Terra are single-tenant, which means that each user has their own Cloud Environment that is inaccessible to others.
 In order to share your files with collaborators, the data needs to reside in your workspace blob storage.

-Notebook (i.e., .ipynb) files are autosaved to workspace storageWhen working in JupyterLab on Terra, your notebook files are regularly autosaved and synced to your workspace blob storage.
+Notebook files (such as .ipynb files) are autosaved to workspace storageWhen working in JupyterLab on Terra, your notebook files are regularly autosaved and synced to your workspace blob storage.
 That means you do not normally need to worry about manually copying those notebook files to your workspace storage.
 Notebook files are autosaved every 120 seconds, and auto-synced to your workspace storage any time an autosave or manual save occurs.

-However, output files (e.g., matrices) that reside in your local VM storage disk are not synced to your workspace blob storage.
-To preserve those files, you will want to copy or transfer them using a tool like Azcopy.
+However, output files (e.g., matrices) that reside in your Cloud Environment's persistent disk are not synced to your workspace blob storage.
+To preserve those files, you will want to copy or transfer them using a tool like AzCopy.

 Using AzCopy on the command-line